microsoft/PSRule-vscode/README.md

 ## Installing PSRule module

-PSRule is available from the PowerShell Gallery.
+PSRule is available from the PowerShell Gallery and is required for this extension to work.

 To install the module use the following command from PowerShell prompt.